 to provide a fallback value:

-1 2 3 4 5 6 7 8 | public JsonNode getRetryTodoFromAPI() { return this.defaultWebClient.get().uri("/todos/1") .retrieve() .bodyToMono(JsonNode.class) .retryWhen(Retry.max(5)) .timeout(Duration.ofSeconds(2), Mono.just(objectMapper.createObjectNode().put("message", "fallback"))) .block(); } |
+1 2 3 4 5 6 7 8 9 10 11 | public JsonNode getRetryTodoFromAPI() { return this.defaultWebClient .get() .uri("/todos/1") .retrieve() .bodyToMono(JsonNode.class) .retryWhen(Retry.max(5)) .timeout(Duration.ofSeconds(2), Mono.just(objectMapper.createObjectNode().put("message", "fallback"))) .block(); } |

-Configure filters for the Spring WebClient
+Configure Filters for the Spring WebClient

 setup:

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 | @Component public class SimpleWebClientConfiguration { private static final String BASE_URL = "https://jsonplaceholder.typicode.com"; private static final Logger logger = LoggerFactory.getLogger(SimpleApiClient.class); @Bean public WebClient defaultWebClient() { var tcpClient = TcpClient.create() .option(ChannelOption.CONNECT_TIMEOUT_MILLIS, 2_000) .doOnConnected(connection -> connection.addHandlerLast(new ReadTimeoutHandler(2)) .addHandlerLast(new WriteTimeoutHandler(2))); return WebClient.builder() .baseUrl(BASE_URL) .clientConnector(new ReactorClientHttpConnector(HttpClient.from(tcpClient))) .filter(ExchangeFilterFunctions.basicAuthentication("rieckpil", UUID.randomUUID().toString())) .filter(logRequest()) .filter(logResponse()) .build(); } private ExchangeFilterFunction logRequest() { return (clientRequest, next) -> { logger.info("Request: {} {}", clientRequest.method(), clientRequest.url()); logger.info("--- Http Headers: ---"); clientRequest.headers().forEach(this::logHeader); logger.info("--- Http Cookies: ---"); clientRequest.cookies().forEach(this::logHeader); return next.exchange(clientRequest); }; } private ExchangeFilterFunction logResponse() { return ExchangeFilterFunction.ofResponseProcessor(clientResponse -> { logger.info("Response: {}", clientResponse.statusCode()); clientResponse.headers().asHttpHeaders() .forEach((name, values) -> values.forEach(value -> logger.info("{}={}", name, value))); return Mono.just(clientResponse); }); } private void logHeader(String name, List<String> values) { values.forEach(value -> logger.info("{}={}", name, value)); } } |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 | @Component public class SimpleWebClientConfiguration { private static final String BASE_URL = "https://jsonplaceholder.typicode.com"; private static final Logger logger = LoggerFactory.getLogger(SimpleApiClient.class); @Bean public WebClient webClientFromScratch() { // HttpClient configuration return WebClient.builder() .baseUrl(BASE_URL) .clientConnector(new ReactorClientHttpConnector(httpClient)) .filter(ExchangeFilterFunctions.basicAuthentication("rieckpil", UUID.randomUUID().toString())) .filter(logRequest()) .filter(logResponse()) .build(); } private ExchangeFilterFunction logRequest() { return (clientRequest, next) -> { logger.info("Request: {} {}", clientRequest.method(), clientRequest.url()); logger.info("--- Http Headers: ---"); clientRequest.headers().forEach(this::logHeader); logger.info("--- Http Cookies: ---"); clientRequest.cookies().forEach(this::logHeader); return next.exchange(clientRequest); }; } private ExchangeFilterFunction logResponse() { return ExchangeFilterFunction.ofResponseProcessor(clientResponse -> { logger.info("Response: {}", clientResponse.statusCode()); clientResponse.headers().asHttpHeaders() .forEach((name, values) -> values.forEach(value -> logger.info("{}={}", name, value))); return Mono.just(clientResponse); }); } private void logHeader(String name, List<String> values) { values.forEach(value -> logger.info("{}={}", name, value)); } } |

 instances using the WebClientCustomizer interface.

-Testing with WebTestClient
+Integration Testing With the WebTestClient

-during your integration tests.
 This client offers the same functionality as the normal WebClient

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 | package de.rieckpil.blog; import org.junit.jupiter.api.Test; import org.junit.jupiter.api.extension.ExtendWith; import org.springframework.beans.factory.annotation.Autowired; import org.springframework.boot.test.context.SpringBootTest; import org.springframework.http.MediaType; import org.springframework.test.context.junit.jupiter.SpringExtension; import org.springframework.test.web.reactive.server.WebTestClient; import org.springframework.web.reactive.function.BodyInserters; @ExtendWith(SpringExtension.class) @SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT) class SimpleApiClientTest { @Autowired private WebTestClient webTestClient; @Test public void testGetTodosAPICall() { this.webTestClient .get() .uri("https://jsonplaceholder.typicode.com/todos/1") .accept(MediaType.APPLICATION_JSON) .exchange() .expectStatus().isOk() .expectHeader().contentType(MediaType.APPLICATION_JSON_UTF8_VALUE) .expectBody() .jsonPath("$.title").isNotEmpty() .jsonPath("$.userId").isNotEmpty() .jsonPath("$.completed").isNotEmpty(); } } |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 | @SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT) class CustomerControllerIT { @Autowired private WebTestClient webTestClient; @Test void shouldReturnCustomerOne() { this.webTestClient .get() .uri("/api/customers/1") // the base URL is already configured for us .accept(MediaType.APPLICATION_JSON) .exchange() .expectStatus().isOk() .expectHeader().contentType(MediaType.APPLICATION_JSON) .expectBody() .jsonPath("$.customerId").isNotEmpty() .jsonPath("$.name").isNotEmpty(); } } |

-I covered the usage of WebTestClient
+The detailed usage of the WebTestClient

-Accessing OAuth2 protected resources with Spring WebClient
+Accessing OAuth2 Protected Resources with Spring WebClient

 :